 What is pericarditis?Pericarditis is inflammation or infection of the pericardium.The pericardium is two thin layers that surround the heart.
 Normally, there is a small amount of fluid between the layers of the pericardium.
 When it becomes inflamed, the amount of fluid may increase.
 This is called pericardial effusion.
 If the amount of fluid increases quickly, it can affect how the heart pumps blood.
 This condition is called pericardial tamponade.

 What causes pericarditis?

-In children, pericarditis is most likely to occur following surgery to repair heart defects.
-However, other causes may include the following:
+In children, pericarditis is most likely to happen after surgery to repair heart defects.
+Other causes may include: